How much is your car worth?

 For enhanced safety, the front seat shoulder belts of the Audi A7 are height-adjustable to accommodate a wide variety of driver and passenger heights.
 A better fit can prevent injuries and the increased comfort also encourages passengers to buckle up.
 The Aston Martin Rapide doesn’t offer height-adjustable seat belts.

-The A7 has standard Pre Sense City, which use forward mounted sensors to warn the driver of a possible collision ahead.
+The A7 has standard Pre Sense Front, which use forward mounted sensors to warn the driver of a possible collision ahead.
 If the driver doesn’t react and the system determines a collision is imminent, it automatically applies the brakes at full-force in order to reduce the force of the crash or avoid it altogether.
 The Rapide doesn't offer collision warning or crash mitigation brakes.

 The A7 has a standard Secondary Collision Brake Assist, which automatically applies the brakes in the event of a crash to help prevent secondary collisions and prevent further injuries.
 The Rapide doesn’t offer a post collision braking system: in the event of a collision that triggers the airbags, more collisions are possible without the protection of airbags that may have already deployed.